ensdomains/docs/ens-improvement-proposals/ensip-17-evmchain-reverse-resolution.md

 1) Sign a message to set a default record
 2) call `setName()` on the default registrar on L1

-Possibility: Allowing L1 Primary ENS names to also use `default.addr`.
+Possibility: Allowing L1 Primary ENS names to also use `default.reverse`.
 This could be incorporated into the public resolver's `name()` function.

 ## Further considerations